TheSilvered/nest/docs/tour.md

 To access an item inside a collection you can use a dot (`.`).
 The object after the dot is then used to access the collection.
-For strings, vectors and array an integer is expeced to be used as an index, maps expect a key instead.
+For strings, vectors and array an integer is expected to be used as an index, maps expect a key instead.

 If an identifier is fount right after the dot it is interpreted as a string, so `my_map.key` is the same as `my_map.'key'`.
 To interpret the identifier as a